moubi/blog/content/blog/react-device-based-code-split/index.md

 ## Load Components on Demand 3️⃣
 No matter where the split resides in - application root or individual components, or perhaps both -  its implementation is going to be the same.
 Ultimately the pages from all earlier examples are also components.

 The task is to load only desktop **OR** touch related code in the browser.
-Loading the whole bundle (all components), but using (rendering) only device specific slice may work, but it's not optimal.
+Loading the whole bundle (all components), but using (rendering) only device specific slices may work, but it's not optimal.
 A proper implementation requires you to use [dynamic import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports).

 React docs tell you that [Suspense](https://reactjs.org/docs/react-api.html#reactsuspense) relies on that principle underneath and will probably do the job.
 You could also base your solution on [loadable-components](https://github.com/gregberge/loadable-components) library.
 For the sake of simplicity and to cover the specific use case of touch/desktop based split, let's further focus on a plain solution.